 When hiring employees, have them fill out Form I-9 and Form W-4.
-If your employees qualify for advance payments of the earned income credit, they must give you a Form W-5.
+If your employees qualify for advance payments of the earned income credit, they also must give you a Form W-5.

 Form I-9.
 You must verify that each new employee is legally eligible to work in the United States.
 Both you and the employee must complete the Immigration and Naturalization Service (INS) Form I-9, Employment Eligibility Verification.
-You can get the form from INS offices.
-Call the INS at 1-800-755-0777 for more information about your responsibilities.
+You can get the form from INS offices or from the INS web site at www.ins.usdoj.gov.
+Call the INS at 1-800-375-5283 for more information about your responsibilities.